kendonkyle/ns2-simulator-proaodv/README.md

 # Implementing PROAODV Routing Protocol

 ## Description
-This is an implementation of a Novel Routing protocol in NS2.
+This is an implementation of a novel routing protocol in NS2.
 The protocol has a built in mechanisim to detect and mitigate blackhole atacks in Mobile Ad-hoc Networks.